-For bus drivers and goods vehicle drivers the fines gave jumped from £1,000 to £2,500 if you’re taken to court.
+For bus drivers and goods vehicle drivers the fines have jumped from £1,000 to £2,500 if you’re taken to court.

-The changes have been introduced to reduce the number of accidents on the road as a result of mobile phone and handheld device use, despite the fact that it has been illegal to use a hand-held device since December 2013.
+The changes were introduced to reduce the number of accidents on the road as a result of mobile phone and handheld device use, despite the fact that it has been illegal to use a hand-held device since December 2013.

 But when can you use a mobile phone when you’re driving?
 We’ve looked at the laws to make things clear for everyone.